dragon-fire-fly/organisation_app_api/README.md

 ### Models

+There are a total of 9 models present in this project.

-The following models are taken from the Code Institute Moments walkthrough tutorial:
+The following 5 models are taken from the Code Institute Moments walkthrough tutorial:

 - Post
 - Comment